Benefits of course include follow up support

 Ganilau House, Cnr Scott & Edward Streets, Suva.

 We will advise which training Room to attend on your first day, closer to the course commencement.

 We can assist you with information about flights.

 We will let you know of group rates for hotels closer to the training date after we confirm attendance numbers.

-Morning, Lunch & Afternoon Teas will be provided each day of the training
+Morning, Lunch & Afternoon Tea will be provided each day of the training